Tetralogy of Fallot, Pediatric

 Children with DiGeorge syndrome or Down syndrome.

-Children whose mothers consumed a lot of alcohol during pregnancy.
+Children whose mothers drank a lot of alcohol during pregnancy.

 Children whose mothers were over 40 years of age at the time of pregnancy.